 With absolute zero experience that’s relevant, think back to internships or volunteer roles that could apply.

 You’ll need a professional summary when changing careers, or a resume objective if you’re starting work for the first time.
-This’ll help you tell the story of your career change with aplomb.
+That'll help you tell the story of your career change with aplomb.

 - Knowledge of technological tools that can be used throughout industries: teamwork software apps, Microsoft Office Suite, CRM systems, etc;

-Tackle your resume in a hot minute with our free resume templates.
+Tackle your resume in a hot minute with our online resume templates.
 Put together a stunning resume when changing careers, with a range of pre-designed templates to choose from.

 How to write a resume objective when changing careers?